SkretasLab/ProteoSeeker/README.md

                                   for further annotation.

 ---------General options: Annotation---------
-   -at/--add-type                 Str -Opt- A comma-seperated list which includes kinds of
+   -at/--add-type                 Str -Opt- A comma-separated list which includes kinds of
                                   information related to the analysis.
 The items of the list are added for each protein in each of the annotation files.

-   -ai/--add-info                 Str -Opt- A comma-seperated list which includes values for
+   -ai/--add-info                 Str -Opt- A comma-separated list which includes values for
                                   the corresponding kinds of information set by -at.
 The items of the list are added for each protein in each of the annotation files.